Sphereon-Opensource/uni-resolver-driver-did-lto/README.md

 TODO

 #### NODE<X>_NETWORK_ID
 Defines the network Id (name).
 There can only be one network ID per driver instance.
 If loadbalancing/HA is needed that is the responsibility of the node itself.
+^ is this applicable?

-The network name can be supplied in 2 ways.
-As a parameter within the request or as part of the DID, eg for testnet.
+The network name can be supplied as part of the DID, eg for testnet.
 ````
 did:lto:testnet:3JuijVBB7NCwCz2Ae5HhCDsqCXzeBLRTyeL
 ````
 The <network_id> part in the did:factom:<network_id>:<chain_id> is completely optional.
-Default mainnet and testnet can be used for the respective networks. "mainnet" is the default when no network is supplied in the param or DID.
+Default mainnet and testnet can be used for the respective networks. "mainnet" is the default when no network is supplied in the DID.
 For public mainnet the whole :<network_id> part in the DID would be committed., eg:
 ````
 did:lto:3JuijVBB7NCwCz2Ae5HhCDsqCXzeBLRTyeL
 ````
-A request param for the network name always takes precedence over the DID method part.

 ## Build and Run (Docker)